SEE OUR ESG TIMELINE ARCHIVE

 Theme: Sustainable finance and ESG reporting

-• Expected publication of first sector-specific reporting standards for high-risk sectors under CSRD
+• Expected publication of first sector-specific and non-EU reporting standards under CSRD

-Expected date of publication of first sector-specific reporting standards under the Corporate Sustainability Reporting Directive.
+Original deadline for publication of first sector-specific reporting standards under the Corporate Sustainability Reporting Directive - subsequently delayed by 2 years.

 In scope: